Umbrella Insurance

 Do I need umbrella insurance?

-It is advisable to consider umbrella insurance if you:
+You should strongly consider umbrella insurance if you:

-Have substantial savings or a high income.
+Have significant savings or a high income

-Have children, teens, or college students.
+Have children, teenagers, or college students in your household

-Own one or more vehicles.
+Own one or more vehicles

-Rent out property to tenants.
+Rent out property to tenants

 What’s an example of when umbrella would kick in?